-Sacramento County's first approved INN Project, known as the Respite Partnership Collaborative (RPC) spanned five years from 2011-2016.
-The mental health respite programs established through this project have transitioned to sustainable MHSA CSS/PEI funding and are described in this Annual Update.
+Sacramento County's first approved INN Project, known as the Respite Partnership Collaborative (RPC) spanned five years from 2011 - 2016.
+The mental health respite programs established through this project have transitioned to sustainable MHSA CSS/PEI funding and are described in the Three-Year Plan.